 Course Theme: Rooftop Gardens, Campus Sustainability, and Urban Agriculture

-This eight-week special topics course focuses on the unique urban ecosystem, the green rooftop, and features hands-on work in and stewardship of the fifth-story Roosevelt University WB Rooftop Garden in downtown Chicago.
+This ten-week special topics course focuses on the unique urban ecosystem, the green rooftop, and features hands-on work in and stewardship of the fifth-story Roosevelt University WB Rooftop Garden in downtown Chicago.
 Students will learn about the relationships among food, biodiversity, waste, urban agriculture, green space design, and campus sustainability leadership through multiple modes: reading, discussing, taking field trips, and working in the RU garden during the summer late spring / early summer planting and growing season.

 Course requirements and activities include online interaction through Blackboard; a minimum of three weekly hours working in the garden as scheduled by the student and instructor; and field trips to other urban community gardens and farms, whether rooftop or street-level.
 Participation in this course constitutes a significant contribution to the sustainability of RU’s Chicago Campus, and helps our community make progress on our 2015-2020 Strategic Sustainability Plan.